spatie/laravel-permission/docs/advanced-usage/uuid.md

 - If you extend the models into your app, be sure to list those models in your configuration file.
 See the Extending section of the documentation and the Models section below.

 ### Models
 If you want all the role/permission objects to have a UUID instead of an integer, you will need to Extend the default Role and Permission models into your own namespace in order to set some specific properties.
-(See the Extending section of the docs, where it explains requirements of Extending, as well as the configuratoin settings you need to update.)
+(See the Extending section of the docs, where it explains requirements of Extending, as well as the configuration settings you need to update.)

 - You may want to set `protected $keyType = 'string';` so Laravel handles joins as strings and doesn't cast to integer.
 - OPTIONAL: If you changed the field name in your migrations, you must set `protected $primaryKey = 'uuid';` to match.